MHAAO is an inclusive peer-run organization dedicated to self-direction honoring the voice of lived experience.

 We support these aims through education, advocacy, recovery, peer services, training, technical assistance, community collaboration, and through developing the peer workforce and leadership.

-- We at MHAO believe that all individuals who experience mental health and/or addiction challenges can recover and that recovery, its journey and process, is unique to the individual.
+We at MHAAO believe that all individuals who experience mental health and/or addiction challenges can recover and that recovery, its journey and process, is unique to the individual.

-- We believe the role of any MHAO team member regardless of position, is not to infringe on the choices made by the individuals we serve, but to offer support toward mutually agreed upon goals and to offer feedback or possible options and resources, as requested by those individuals.
+We believe the role of any MHAAO team member regardless of position, is not to infringe on the choices made by the individuals we serve, but to offer support toward mutually agreed upon goals and to offer feedback or possible options and resources, as requested by those individuals.

-All programs and services offered by MHAO as well as how MHAO team members communicate with one another and outside providers shall be guided by these core values.
+All programs and services offered by MHAAO as well as how MHAAO team members communicate with one another and outside providers shall be guided by these core values.

-Mental Health Association of Oregon has existed in some form for more than 35 years.
-Just prior to 2001, MHAO had become a program at Oregon Advocacy Center.
+Mental Health & Addiction Association of Oregon has existed in some form for more than 35 years.
+Just prior to 2001, MHAAO had become a program at Oregon Advocacy Center.

-Mental Health Association of Oregon receives a bequest that allows it the ability to organize as a independent nonprofit once again.
+Mental Health Association of Oregon received a bequest that allowed it the ability to organize as an independent nonprofit once again.